Hasan Bülent Kahraman: Sabancı University

 Later on, he decided to withdraw from his post as the Coordinator of FDP to pursue his academic and intellectual studies and interests.
 However, he continued teaching as a member of the Faculty of Arts and Social Sciences, where he worked as the Coordinator of the Visual Arts and Communication Design Program.
-The program adopted an integrated educational method, in which applied art education was combined with theoretical foundational courses – an approach that was generated at Bilkent University.
+The program adopted an integrated educational method, in which applied art education was combined with theoretical foundational courses, an approach that was generated at Bilkent University.
 In accordance with the interdisciplinary structure of the Faculty of Arts and Social Sciences at Sabancı University, Kahraman taught the courses of Political Science and Art Theory simultaneously.

 At Sabancı University, Kahraman designed and taught a series of courses that focused on the modernisation of Turkish art since the early 20th century.
 ‘The Making of Modern Turkey’ was a modular course that was designed for two semesters.
 While the first semester focused on the period between 1908 and 1923, the second semester explored the period between 1950 and 2010.
 His other courses included ‘Turkish Social Thought’, ‘Post-1960 Turkish Politics’, ‘From Modern to Contemporary: Art of the 20th century’, ‘Post-1960 Turkish Art’, ‘Vision, Representation, Cinema’, and ‘Visual Ideology and Culture’.
 These courses were followed by ‘Major Works of Cinema’, which consisted of lectures delivered to over 200 students.
 Before leaving Sabancı University in 2010, Hasan Bülent Kahraman established the program of Art, Theory and Criticism and taught its first semester courses.

-Over these years he visited the Universities of Columbia and Michigan in the United States as a lecturer and research fellow, and in 2005, he was selected to receive a fellowship as Ahmet Ertegün professor at Princeton University.
-He gave graduate and post-graduate lectures on Turkish Modernization and Turkish Social Thought at the Department of Near Eastern Studies.
+Over these years, he visited the Columbia University and Michigan State University as a lecturer and research fellow, and in 2005, he was selected to receive a fellowship as Ahmet Ertegün Professor at Princeton University.
+He gave graduate and post-graduate lectures on Turkish modernization and Turkish social thought at the Department of Near Eastern Studies.
 During this time, he also gave lectures at the Universities of Michigan, Columbia and at UCLA.
 He became an Associate Professor of Political Thought, and on various occasions, he organised workshops at Princeton University.